 First and foremost, we must be intentional about searching for God everyday; it should be an aforethought instead of an afterthought.

-It should be premeditated, willful and planned – the first thing on our mind in the morning.
+It should be premeditated, willful and planned – the first thing on our mind each day.

-The Lord is revealed all around us, if you make a commitment to cast your eyes on him you’re sure to get a glimpse of his greatness and discover traces of his fingerprints all around.
+The Lord is revealed all around us, if we make a commitment to cast our eyes on Him we’re sure to get a glimpse of His greatness and traces of His fingerprints all around.

 Let’s be real, when we’re going through difficult times we’re intentional alright — intentional about focusing on our problem; we’re intentional in worrying about our problem and we’re intentional about trying to fix our problem.